|Carnivorous Plants Web Site|

 Triphyophyllum grows in a rain forest, in a relatively dense shade.
 The soil in general is nutrient-deficient, and the habitat climate is described as six months of dry season (November to May) followed by peak rainfall in July-August.
 The well-rooted liana, by far, is the largest carnivorous plant known, reportedly growing up to 40 m in length.
 In its native habitat, the plant is observed to be growing in company of other carnivorous plants such as several species of Utricularia, Drosera indica and Genlisea africana.
 These species survive the dry season as seeds or in a dormant form (Juniper et al.).

-The plant produces three different types of leaves, as reflected in its generic epithet.
+The plant produces three different types of leaves, as reflected in its genus name.
 In its juvenile stage, the plant produces a rosette of conventional leaves from a short stem.
 The carnivorous glandular leaves develop only in the plant around 40-50 cm high.
 Further, the carnivorous leaves are produced only for several weeks just before the onset of the rainy season (May-August).

 Once the plant reaches a height of 50 cm or more, the glandular leaves are no longer produced, and the plant enters the adult phase of its lifecycle.
 The internodes start to elongate and the third form of leaves emerge, which are oval and wavy and have two hooks at the extension of the midrib.
 The plant starts to grow rapidly, climbing high into the jungle canopy, using its hooked leaves to cling on to other vegetation.
 The adult liana is a great climber, somewhat resembling Nepenthes.